Tankerton: History

 The place-name 'Tankerton' is first attested in The Book of Fees for 1242, where it appears as Tangrenton.
 The name means 'the town or settlement of Tancred's people'.

 Tankerton-on-Sea was a commercial development by the Tankerton Estate Company in the late 19th century, and was designed with a grid of streets leading from the shoreline.
 In 1890 the Tankerton Estate, including Tankerton Tower (now known as Whitstable Castle) was purchased for development by Charles Newton-Robinson, a road was built, the land was divided into plots and sold at auctions.
 The Tankerton Estates still exist and are managed by County Estate Agents in Whitstable.

 Formerly Tankerton's coastline included a small pier, built in 1894, but this no longer exists, having been demolished in the 1910s.

+In 1926 John Adam Derham was shot in a bungalow called 'Stella Maris' in Tankerton in a quarrel with his former friend and fellow Old Etonian Francis Austin Smith.
+The quarrel was about Derham's relationship with Smith's wife Kathleen, who was present.
+Smith, who was defended by Sir Edward Marshall Hall, was tried for murder, but found not guilty, though he was sentenced to 12 months hard labour on a lesser charge.

 In July 2018, the wreck of a Tudor era merchant ship appeared in the sand.
 One timber of her hull was felled in 1531.
 She measures 12m x 5m, and had a capacity of 100 to 200 tons.
 She is thought to have been in the Copperas trade.
 The wreck was discovered by local history volunteers, who reported it to Historic England.
 They commissioned a report from Wessex Archaeology.
 The government has now listed the vessel as the only wreck of its kind in south-east England.